LoggeL/immich-sync/README.md

 ```

 Use `--dry-run` to compute the plan without transferring data and `--verbose`
 for additional logging.
+Tune concurrency with `--workers <count>` (defaults to
+4); set it to `1` if you need deterministic, sequential processing.
+Each
-Each missing asset/target pair is processed
+missing asset/target pair is processed individually and the CLI displays a
-individually and the CLI displays a `tqdm` progress bar so you can follow the
-sync in real time.
+`tqdm` progress bar so you can follow the sync in real time.

 The CLI prints a short summary that includes copy counts, link counts (when an
 asset already exists on a target) and any errors that occurred.